When Every Second Counts, Know Exactly Where to Turn

 What is the NeuroWellness Stroke Network?

-The NeuroWellness Stroke Network is South Bengaluru’s first structured stroke rapid response and referral platform — built to close the gap between the moment a stroke is suspected and the moment specialist treatment begins.
+The NeuroWellness Stroke Network is Bengaluru’s first structured stroke rapid response platform — closing the gap between suspicion and specialist treatment.

 🚨 Emergency Guidance